alizsoos/aliz-archive-project/README.md

 This section will be different for each student, depending on how and what is formatted as a final result for the semester assignment.
 Nevertheless a clear written and documented outcomes is important.
 So give the appropriate subsections or formats to make this as thorough as possible.

 ### Outcome Links
-Here you link to your final assignment outcomes.
-This could be a website, a video, etc etc. Please include links to the appropriate GitHub folder on your repository where your coding tool is stored.

-This is the main way to access your IMD + Coding outcomes for the semester.
-So its very important that you check for bugs, troubleshoot hyperlink issues, embedded media issues etc. Please make sure you KNOW where each file you use is stored.
-E.g. If you migrated from Notion markdown into GitHub, its **VERY IMPORTANT** to know that Notion randomly stores images on an Amazon server.
-It changes those locations all the time.
-So if your main outcome or documentation is still grabbing those links, **its very likely** they might disappear before collectives.
-So please have all media and necessary files managed well in your own locations (online or github etc).

 ## Bibliography